peter027/InflammaPress.An-Open-Source-Framework-for-Quantifying-Inflammatory-Cytokine-Pressure-on-Organ-Dama/README.md

 How it works:​

-You only need to input three parameters:
+You only need to input two parameters:

 Number of inflammatory cytokines (unit: millions per 1 mL of blood)

-Molecular weight of the cytokine

 Absolute temperature (unit: Kelvin)